andrew2020wit/bilingua-dealer/README.md

 ## Bilingua Dealer is a server-less web-application which allows:

-- Create a bilingua book (with original text, and some translation service like Google-translation).
+- Create a bilingua book (with the original text, and some translation service like Google-translation).
 - Read bilingua books.
 - Edit bilingua books.
 - Learn the foreign language, using additional functionality like "fragments".
 - Listen the original text, using a speech-engine.
-- It automatically copies the selected text (or the clicked word) to clipboard, so that you can integrate it with a dictionary, which can observe clipboard (GoldenDict, for example).
+- It automatically copies the selected text (or the clicked word) to the clipboard, so that you can integrate it with a dictionary, which can observe the clipboard (GoldenDict, for example).
 - Save the bilingua book as a json-file, import it from the json-file.

 This application can be also used as a good book-reader for monolingual texts.